PaloMoshoeshoe/Stroke-prediction/README.md

 Before performing Neural Network, the dataset was normalized.
 The model consists of three hidden layers with 400, 400, and 128 neurons respectively, and reLU activation function.
 Two dropouts are performed for avoiding overfitting.
 The output layer has a single neuron with sigmoid activation since we are performing binary classification (stroke or no stroke).

 Black-Box Models Evaluation
+The aim to find the black-box model that performs better that the others on our dataset

 <img width="516" height="135" alt="image" src="https://github.com/user-attachments/assets/3459f8db-4084-4011-b59a-568998dcc189" />